 - High blood pressure — though patients with hypertension may be considered for treatment on a case-by-case basis

 - People with a history of benzodiazepine abuse or a legitimate long-term benzodiazepine protocol may find Ketamine Therapy to be less effective.
-Sometimes coming off of the medication can improve Ketamine Therapy's effects.
+Sometimes coming off of the medication can improve the therapy's effects.

-Speak with Defy Medical directly to discuss your situation and see if Ketamine Therapy may work for you.
+Speak with Defy Medical directly to discuss your situation and see if Ketamine IV infusions may work for you.
 Every patient is different, so an individualized approach is best.

 Before your treatment, a Defy Medical provider will have an in-depth consultation with you to go over your health history, goals for treatment, the condition you're seeking to treat, and more.
 Your provider will review any medications you're taking to make sure the therapy is as safe and effective as possible for you.
-Your provider may advise you to pause taking medications or supplements that could interfere with the Ketamine Therapy, depending on your individual situation.
+Your provider may advise you to pause taking medications or supplements that could interfere with your Ketamine IV infusion, depending on your individual situation.

 Ketamine Therapy is individualized based on your needs.
 Your Defy Medical provider will discuss with you your unique situation and decide on a therapy protocol based on your goals.
 Research shows that weekly to monthly Ketamine treatments can significantly impact treatment-resistant depression and other conditions.